DavidAJohnston/DecentralizedApplications/README.md

 valuation due to their superior incentivization structure, flexibility, transparency, resiliency, and distributed nature.

-### Definition of a DApp
+### Definition of a Dapp

-For an application to be considered a DApp, it must meet the following
+For an application to be considered a Dapp, it must meet the following
 criteria:

 1. The application must be completely